The 6 best AI tools for customer support in 2026: Pros and cons

 Feeling a bit overwhelmed by the options?
 Here are a few practical tips to help you find the right tool for your team:

-Ask for a simulation, not just a sales demo.
-A sales demo is a performance, perfectly staged to look amazing.
+• Ask for a simulation, not just a sales demo: A sales demo is a performance.
 The only way to know how a tool will really do is to test it on your own data.
-Ask vendors if you can run their AI against your past tickets.
-If they say no, that's a huge red flag.
+Ask vendors if you can run their AI against your past tickets to see the potential.

-Pick a tool that works with your helpdesk, not one that replaces it.
-Switching helpdesks is a painful, expensive project that can disrupt your team for months.
-A platform that plugs into your existing tools in one click delivers value on day one without making you change how you work.
+• Pick a tool that works with your helpdesk: A platform that plugs into your existing tools, like Zendesk or Freshdesk, delivers value on day one without making you change how you work.

-Make sure you can control what the AI does.
-You need to be in charge of your AI.
-Look for a tool with a flexible workflow editor that lets you define its knowledge sources, customize its actions (like checking an order status), and set clear rules for when to hand off a conversation to a human.
+• Make sure you can control what the AI does: You need to be in charge of your AI.
+Look for a tool with a flexible workflow editor that lets you define knowledge sources and set clear rules for when to hand off a conversation to a human.

 The best AI tools for customer support deliver control and confidence

-The market is flooded with options, but the best AI tools for customer support are the ones that give your team power instead of locking you into a rigid system.
+The market is flooded with options, but the best AI tools for customer support are the ones that give your team power.
 They should be quick to set up, safe to test, and flexible enough to adapt to your business.
-The right tool gives you the confidence to start automating, knowing you're still in the driver's seat.
+Industry leaders like Gorgias and Zendesk provide a mature, reliable foundation for your support operations, while complementary tools can help you customize your setup even further.
+The right combination gives you the confidence to start automating, knowing you're still in the driver's seat.

 This video shows you how to use AI to make customer service way easier, which is what the best AI tools for customer support are all about.